Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 6. Create tables into Postgres DB using Dockerised Python ingestion script.

 #### Stage 3 - Analyse and Visualise Data
-7. Use SQL to create analytical tables to serve for analytical capability.
+7. Use SQL to transform data and create tables for analytical capability.
-8. Host instance of streamlit, connect to database and show visualisations
+8. Connect dashboarding tool to database and showcase data visualisations.

 ### Why Docker?